ckpdr/cookpad-hiring-primer-search-platform/PREREQUISITES.md

 In the exercise you will encounter Python source code, and its important you are able to install dependencies and run the code.

 > :information_source: Don't worry if you're unfamiliar with Python.
-You should be able to complete the task without an intimate understanding of Python - these instructions in the primer provide cover what you need to know.
+You should be able to complete the task without an intimate understanding of Python source code - these instructions should cover everything you need to know.

 ## Install the correct Python version